-Read, talk, sing and play with your baby through sensory awareness activities and explorations designed specifically for newborns to two-year-olds.
-On the first Wednesday of every month, learn a new set of signs to enhance your baby's cognitive, physical, and social development.
-This popular Museum program promotes learning language skills with physical and social development.
+Read, talk, sing, and play with your baby through sensory awareness activities and explorations designed specifically for newborns to age 3 ½.
+On the first Wednesday of every month, learn a new set of signs to enhance your baby's cognitive, social, and emotional development.
+This popular museum program promotes learning language skills with physical and social development.

 Tours for Tots (ages 3 to 5 years)

 Alternating weeks | Tuesdays & Thursdays, 10 – 11 a.m., Wednesdays 2 – 3 p.m. | Included with admission | All tours meet at the Front Desk